prachigauriar/URLMock/README.md

 ## Known Issues and Limitations

-* URLMock does not support stream-based requests.
-This means that it is currently incompatible with NSURLSession.
+* URLMock does not support stream-based requests, which means that it is currently incompatible with NSURLSession.
 We are tracking this as a [GitHub issue][Issue-StreamBasedRequests] and hope to have it fixed soon.
 In the meantime, both NSURLConnection and AFNetworking 2.0 work.
-* URLMock cannot currently match requests and generate responses based on a pattern or block.
+* URLMock can’t currently match requests and generate responses based on a pattern or block.
 We plan to add a mechanism for doing this in the near future. ([GitHub issue][Issue-PatternBasedRequests])